IMightBeeAPerson/BLPPCounter/README.md

 # Beatleader PP Counter
 ### Description
+#### How do I use this?
 It's a counters+ counter.
 Mostly self-explainatory, just drag the file into your plugins folder and put it on with counters+.
+#### What is this?
+This is a counter for beatleader PP. It has various options for how to do this, from just the standard counter to competing against your own scores or sniping other people's scores.
+It even has functionality for clan wars, where it can tell you what percent you'd need to get on a map to capture it.
+It does account for all modifiers except for ghost notes (I still need to figure out how they affect pp, just haven't gotten around to it yet).
+Below is how to completely customize the data shown.
+It is a bit of a mess, so feel free to completely ignore it, the counter will work fine without any intervention.

+**Side note:** This is just a project done for fun, and is my first time coding a mod and in general stuff that relies on APIs and other libraries.
+If you decide to use this, remember that it may not work perfectly.
+However, feel free to inform me of any bugs you find.
 ## Customizing format
 ### Overview
 In the config for this counter, you will find the text format strings.
 These are what format the counter to look the way it does in game.
 Here's some examples of these strings: